-Top 20 Best Cool Grinders for Weed in 2017
+Top 20 Best Cool Grinders for Weed in 2018

 Find more KONE “Gravity Cone” Aluminum Grinder information and reviews here.

-16. Best of Cool Grinders – Most Entertaining: Grinder with Maze Game
+16. Best of Cool Grinders – Most Entertaining: Unique Grinder With Maze Game

 If you’re looking for a cool grinder, you’ll never find another one like this.
 Whoever thought of the idea to combine a maze game and a grinder knows stoners exceedingly well.
 We’re easily entertained for quite extended periods of time.
 Genius, truly genius.